arXiv-research/DevLab-III-1/README.md

 NOTICE:
 CODE_OF_CONDUCT

- Justin Mitchell ©️ MitchellTesla ~ 2021
+Copyright ©️ Justin Mitchell ~ 2021

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.